Before entering the abstract submission system you are requested to carefully read the rules regarding abstract and

-In case you want to withdraw your abstract after submission, please send an email before 15 January to email@example.com.
+o to withdraw your submitted abstracts you should send an email before 15 January 2021 to email@example.com.

 In December 2020 abstracts will be anonymously reviewed and sessions will be composed.

 Practice-development oriented and science-oriented abstracts will be ranked separately.
 Each abstract is anonymously reviewed.
 The reviewers will give rankings on criteria related to:

 - Importance of the topic for nursing practice or nursing research